-Primary materials: Cloth, glue, metal mesh, tape, paper napkins, wax paper, acrylic paint.
+Primary materials: Cloth, glue, metal mesh, tape, acrylic paint.

-Because I’d never done scales like this before, I wasn’t sure what the best pattern or layout would be, and how I would deal with the zones where scales begin and end in a way that looked good.
 I started by putting scales around the bottom of the mask.
-After some consideration I decided to continue this more or less circular, non-overlapping scale pattern across the whole thing, except for some big scales along the top and back (not visible in the pictures).
+After some consideration I decided to continue this more or less circular, non-overlapping scale pattern across the whole thing, except for some big scales along the top and back, which are not visible in the pictures.

-Finally I put in a chin-strap and some foam padding inside.
-It’s quite comfortable.
-It has good visibility and breathability.
+Finally I put in a chin-strap and some strategically placed foam padding.
+It’s quite comfortable, and has good visibility and breathability.